subscribe

 The Incident versus The Call

 On the one hand there are the followers of Syd Field who speak of ‘Inciting Incident’.
+Then there are the believers in mythology who speak the language of Joseph Campbell and prefer ‘The Call to Adventure’.

 To make matters worse, others speak of ‘Opportunity’ or ‘Disturbance’, Catalyst etc.